• Skip to primary navigation

 • Greens- I used arugula, but there are plenty of options out there.

-• Pomegranates- These are great for a sweet addition, but also for health reasons.
-These little gems are a power packed food!
+• Pomegranates- These are great for a sweet addition.

 • Sliced almonds- you can use any type of nuts or seeds you like, I chose sliced almonds.